tensorflop/portfolio/projects/churnchallenge.md

 Have you ever made a change to your model and found a great improvement after testing only to find your leaderboard score actually gets worse?
 This is a big issue in a lot of competitions and is usually the result of overfitting.
 If you really want to be able to judge whether a change to your model leads to a true, generalizable improvement, getting a good cross-validation strategy is the key.

+For this competition I ended up using a repeated stratified K-fold with 5 splits and 3 repeats.

 <details>
     <summary>Expand here for more nerd detail</summary>